Azferry/azure-paloalto-deployment/README.md

 Before you begin, ensure that you have the following:

-1. A valid Azure subscription
-2. Access to the Azure portal
+1. Access to an Azure subscription
+   1. With Contributor Access - Deployment of resource group and accept marketplace agreements.
-3. Basic knowledge of Terraform
+2. Basic knowledge of Terraform
+3. PanSupport account (For production Deployments.)
+   1. The deployment definition default License is BYOD

 ## Deployment Steps